 A few weeks ago I bought the current issue of Cooks Illustrated.
 I usually flip through the pages before buying to make sure I’m interested in enough recipes to make it worth it, but this purchase required no deliberation whatsoever solely for this one recipe – Ultimate Chocolate Cupcakes.
 But I’ll admit, I bought it with skepticism thinking “Sure, CI…Ultimate.
 Whatever”.
 Well, CI was right.
 These are the ultimate, best-ever, no need to look for more, chocolate cupcakes.

-It took me a while to make these because I kept forgetting to buy bread flour, one of the key ingredients in the recipe.
+It took me a while to make these because I kept forgetting to buy bread flour.
+It’s a key ingredient in the recipe.
 In the article you can read why bread flour is used as opposed to cake or all-purpose, but I can tell you that the cupcakes were soft, moist, and tender without being too crumbly or grainy.
 The chocolate flavor was also pretty intense, but I used Lindt 70% Intense Chocolate so that was no surprise and I’d definitely use that again.

 I was worried the ganache would be overkill since there was already a rich, buttercream chocolate icing, but it wasn’t.
 It tied everything together perfectly and the heft of the ganache combined with the lightness of the top layer of frosting just added more texture into the equation which always makes things better.